wasny0ps/Ethernaut-Challenges/Challenges/King/README.md

 # Subverting

 Before talking about my attack contract, I want to explain some topics.
-If you know about the vulnerability of uncheck calls returns value, you would skip this part.
+If you know about the vulnerability of **uncheck calls returns value**, you would skip this part.

 ### Calls In Solidity